-Loop sensor.
-The loop sensor is installed under your driveway, and using a magnetic field detects your vehicle.
+Loop sensor: The loop sensor receives signal when its magnetic field is disrupted by a vehicle and operate the door or gate.
 This is a very reliable protection for vehicles, and very commonly used in commercial properties.

-Miller-edge.
-This touch-activated sensor is a long piece of rubber installed on the edge of your gate.
-When it hits an obstacle the sensor sends an immediate signal to your operator to reverse.
+Miller-edge: The Miller-edge touch sensor is a piece of rubber installed on the edge of your gate.
+When the sensoe hits an object, the sensor sends a signal to reverse.
 It is a good protection for vehicles.

-These gates can be of the single or dual variety, or they could be slide or estate swing gates.
-It’s important to remember your security could be compromised regardless of what gate you have, when any of these models isn’t in the proper working order.
-In addition, faulty electric gates could potentially be dangerous or fatal.
+We repair gates of all kinds: single/dual variety, slide or estate swing gates.
+It’s important to remember your security could be compromised regardless of what gate you have, when any of these gate models isn’t in the proper working order.
+Moreover, faulty electric gates may be dangerous or even fatal.

 We recommend keeping an eye on your automatic gate on a regular basis.
 That way, at the first sign of trouble, an issue can be dealt with at a much lower cost than a full-blown automatic gate repair.